matehat/Objective-LevelDB/Readme.md

 // Enumerate with options
 [ldb enumerateKeysAndObjectsBackward:TRUE
-                               lazily:TRUE       // Block below will have a block(void) instead of id argument for value startingAtKey:someKey    // Start iteration there (NSString or NSData) filteredByPredicate:predicate  // Only iterate over values matching NSPredicate andPrefix:prefix     // Only iterate over keys prefixed with something usingBlock:^(LevelDBKey *key, ^(^valueGetter)(void), BOOL *stop) {
+                              lazily:TRUE       // Block below will have a block(void) instead of id argument for value startingAtKey:someKey    // Start iteration there (NSString or NSData) filteredByPredicate:predicate  // Only iterate over values matching NSPredicate andPrefix:prefix     // Only iterate over keys prefixed with something usingBlock:^(LevelDBKey *key, void(^valueGetter)(void), BOOL *stop) {

     NSString *keyString = NSStringFromLevelDBKey(key);

+    // If we had wanted the value directly instead of a valueGetter block, we would've set the
+    // above 'lazily' argument to FALSE
     id value = valueGetter();
 }]
 ```